 For example, experiences like this clearly aren’t just limited to one section:

-Then, decide how you’re getting there
+Decide how you’re getting there

 The overwhelming majority of people will tell you to get the Subway (or Amtrak, or NJ Transit, or the bus) to the Garden, as it is located on top of Penn Station, which is the main public transport station in New York City.
 Or, they’ll tell you to just walk there – Manhattan is an easy-to-navigate grid, after all.